-Kevin M. Goldberg, a member of the law firm of Fletcher, Heald & Hildreth, PLC, is available to provide generalized legal information to AAN members for a small fee.
+Kevin M. Goldberg, a member of the law firm of Fletcher, Heald & Hildreth, PLC, is available to provide generalized legal information to AAN members.

 Consultations with Kevin are available to all AAN members.
 He can only provide generalized legal information, not binding legal advice.
 His services are limited to spotting issues; not providing definitive solutions.
 Consultations with him do not create an attorney/client relationship, nor should members hold Kevin out to others as “your attorney” on issues discussed through the hotline.
 If, after talking to Kevin, members decide to hire an attorney, he can assist in finding suitable counsel (this may turn out to be Kevin, but he will also work with to find someone in the local area).

 Kevin M. Goldberg is a member of the law firm of Fletcher, Heald & Hildreth, PLC, where he works in all areas of media law but has a particular focus on issues that are of importance to journalists and journalism organizations.
 From state and federal FOIA issues to reporter’s privilege and newsroom searches to taking photos, videos and otherwise acquiring information in public areas on the newsgathering side to problems involving defamation, invasion of privacy and copyright infringement on the publication side, he can provide information members need before working on stories and help by reviewing them before publication.